Top Payment Gateways In UK

 What is a Payment Gateway?

-A payment gateway allows you receive payments from your customers and securely deposit it in to your bank account.
+A payment gateway allows you to receive payments from your customers and securely deposit them into your bank account.

 It is like a tunnel that connects your bank account to the platform where you need to transfer your money.
-It is a software that authorises you to conduct an online transaction through different payment modes like net banking, credit card, debit card, UPI or the many online wallets that are available these days.
+It is software that authorizes you to conduct an online transaction through different payment modes like net banking, credit card, debit card, UPI, or the many online wallets that are available these days.

-It fulfills the important roles in e-commerce transaction processes between a merchant and customer.
-Moreover, it is is used to help online transactions get approved by issuer bank.
+It fulfills the important roles in e-commerce transaction processes between a merchant and a customer.
+Moreover, it is used to help online transactions get approved by the issuer banks.

 Types of Payment Gateways